recumbent-dog/recumbentdog.com/notes/251211-where-the-beauty-is.md

 *Her’s was not a centrist’s nostalgia, a longing for a perfect past.
 Rather she craved the texture of decline, to linger in the last breaths of endangered but determined forms of expression.*

-*Kilgallen’s mark was her personal lore— a poetically layered figuration to outmatch any written or spoken tale,.
+*Kilgallen’s mark was her personal lore— a poetically layered figuration to outmatch any written or spoken tale.
 Relying on her many skills of craft, she offered us a glimpse of what is and was always there: everyday greatness and beauty, the ordinary yet exceptional life of each mother, exile, laborer, transient.
 Uncovering for a moment the quiet textures of existence, Margaret Kilgallen reminded us of the very magnitude of the quotidian.*

 -R